-The survey, published jointly by DBS Bank and the Singapore Management University (SMU), is derived from an online survey of 500 randomly selected individuals that represent a cross section of Singaporean households.
+The survey, published jointly by DBS Bank and Singapore Management University (SMU), is derived from an online poll of 500 randomly selected individuals who represent a cross-section of Singaporean households.

-Headline inflation expectations remained flat at 2.7 per cent for the June poll from March, which is lower than the historical second-quarter average of 3.3 per cent since the survey's inception in 2012, and despite upward trends since September last year.
+Headline inflation expectations remained flat at 2.7 per cent for the

+June poll from March, which is lower than the historical secondquarter average of 3.3 per cent since the survey's inception in 2012, and despite upward trends since September last year.